SterTheStar/lcsx/README.md

 * `--auto`: Run automatic setup without user prompts, using predefined values.
 * `--help` or `-h`: Display help information.
 * `/path/to/custom/data`: Specify a custom data directory for configuration and files.
+* `--gotty`: Use GoTTY as the terminal service.
+Can be combined with `--port` to specify the port.
+* `--sshx`: Use sshx as the terminal service.
+* `--native`: Use the native terminal service (no external terminal multiplexer).
+* `--port <number>`: Specify the port for GoTTY (default: 6040).
+Only applicable when `--gotty` is used.

 ### Automatic Setup

-When using `--auto`, LCSX uses the following default values:
+When using `--auto`, LCSX uses the following default values.
+Note that the terminal service can be overridden by `--gotty`, `--sshx`, or `--native` command-line arguments.

 * Username: `lcsx`
 * Hostname: `debian`